 Missouri Medical Marijuana Certification Begins

 Missouri medical marijuana certification has begun.
-This means that the Missouri medical marijuana program is about to get underway!
+This means that patients who have been waiting to get a legal Missouri medical marijuana card will finally be able to qualify.
 The state will open its medical cannabis registry July 4, 2019.
 Patients, however, can begin receiving their medical marijuana certifications from licensed medical marijuana physicians 30 days prior, beginning June 4, 2019.

 After June 4, patients will be able to obtain their official certification from their medical marijuana doctor.
 Once the registry is open, these patients will be able to electronically register their certification with the state and receive their official medical marijuana card (once approved).
 A medical marijuana card grants a patient access to buy, grow, transport, possess and use medical cannabis throughout Missouri.